heartcombo/simple_form/README.md

 #### Collection Check Boxes

-Creates a collection of check boxes with labels associated (same API as `collection_select`):
+Creates a collection of checkboxes with labels associated (same API as `collection_select`):

 ```ruby
 form_for @user do |f|